rwilliams/jrubywiki/Using-Graal-in-JDK-9-EA-Builds.md

-JRuby+Truffle is designed to be run with a JVM that has the Graal compiler.
+JRuby+Truffle is designed to be run with a JVM that has the interface that the Graal compiler uses.
 The easiest way to get this is by downloading the [GraalVM](Downloading GraalVM), but it also possible to use Graal with JDK 9 EA (early access) builds.

 https://jdk9.java.net/download/